enjoysoftware/cute-light-text-previewer/README.md

 # Cute Light Text Previewer
+## NOTE
+* I am busy at the moment, slowing down development.
+* Because of license issues, uchardet has been deleted from this repository.
 ## What is this?

 This software is open source and can open large text files in an instant.
 There is no file editing function.
 Because this software is a prototype of +Note text editor to be developed next.
 However, it is useful as a translator that works without a web browser.